LiadHechler/Liad_Herut_Project/README.md

 We save the dictionaries as attributes in the data class.
 ##

-def reaction_outcome_handling(most_severe_outcome: str, reaction_outcome_freq: dict)
-##
-Updates the data_info.reaction_outcome_freq dictionary, each key is a reaction outcome, and each value is the frequency of this reaction.
-For each report, we count only the most severe outcome.
-##

 def drug_handling(root: ET.Element, bag_of_drugs: dict) -> dict
 ##
 Treats the "drug" field.
-Each report consists of many of drugs and each drug has many sub-fields, so we keep the information of each field in a dictionary.
+Each report consists of many of drugs and each drug has many sub-fields, so we keep the information of the fields: "medicinalproduct","drugadministrationroute","drugstructuredosagenumb","drugstructuredosageunit" in a dictionary.
-The function returns the dictionary with the information of the current field.
+The function returns the dictionary with the information of the current drug field.
 ##

-def reaction_handling(root: ET.Element, most_severe: str) -> str:
+def most_severe_reaction_func(root: ET.Element, most_severe: str) -> str:
 ##
 Function to save the most severe reaction outcome for every report.
+##

+def make_reaction_binary(most_severe_reaction: str) -> int
+##
+The function returns the binary label (1/0) for the field "reaction".
 ##

 def treat_safety_report(root: ET.Element, data_info: data)
 ##